-- Tenders will not be called unless the Shire has a firm commitment to proceed to contract although the Shire reserves the right not to proceed with any tender or quotation so advertised. - All contracts that involve services to the public will be undertaken in a manner consistent with the Shire's Disability Access and Inclusion Plan 2020-2025. - The Shire will not disclose confidential or proprietary information. - The Shire will provide public services to all on an equitable basis.
+- All procurement activities and decisions will be fully and clearly documented to provide an effective audit trail and to allow for effective performance review of contracts. - Tenders will not be called unless the Shire has a firm commitment to proceed to contract although the Shire reserves the right not to proceed with any tender or quotation so advertised. - All contracts that involve services to the public will be undertaken in a manner consistent with the Shire's Disability Access and Inclusion Plan 2020-2025. - The Shire will not disclose confidential or proprietary information. - The Shire will provide public services to all on an equitable basis.
 Fees for services will be charged at the rates approved by Council. - Shire equipment and resources will be made available for use on payment of the fee approved by Council or as per the terms of a contract between the Shire and other party. - The use of Shire equipment and resources is subject to the Shire's Codes of Conduct.